Sponsor A Resident

 Gilbert

-Gilbert and his companion Anne were unfortunately part of an abuse, neglect and hoarding situation.
-At their previous home, their gate hadn’t been opened in years and they were living in a muddy and manure filled environment.
-Their hooves were so overgrown, they could only stand for 5-10 minutes before needing to lay down.
-They had unfortunately been fed a high sugar and high starch diet, which let to them becoming extremely overweight.
+Gilbert and his companion, Anne, were unfortunately part of an abuse, neglect, and hoarding situation.
+At their previous home, their gate hadn’t been opened in years, and they were living in a muddy, manure-filled environment.
+Their hooves were so overgrown that they could only stand for 5-10 minutes before needing to lie down.
+They had unfortunately been fed a high-sugar and high-starch diet, which led to them becoming extremely overweight.
 Anne and Gil were once uncatchable and feral donkeys.
-Fortunately with time, space, veterinary care, farrier care and gentle touch, they are now the most affectionate animals at the sanctuary!
+Fortunately with time, space, veterinary care, farrier care, and gentle touch, they are now the most affectionate animals at the sanctuary!
 Gilbert was recently diagnosed with Cushing’s disease and requires daily medication.
 He despises this medication more than anything!
-Gilbert is deeply bonded to Anne, loves to be fly sprayed in the summer and roll in his dry lot.
+Gilbert is deeply bonded to Anne and loves to be fly sprayed and roll in his dry lot throughout the summer.

 Donkey